datduong/EncodeGeneOntology/README.md

 We embed the [definition](https://www.ebi.ac.uk/QuickGO/term/GO:0075295) of a term.
 The key is that child-parent terms often have simlar defintions, so that we can embed them into comparable vectors.

-All models are already trained, and ready to be used.
-You can download the embeddings here.
+All models are already trained, and ready to be used. **[You can download the embeddings here.](https://drive.google.com/drive/folders/129UObLlhnp0RK6MQAS7waUF-k4SuGV-u?usp=sharing)**

+Alternatively, you can also train your own embedding.